-Please note that languages and some INS courses are also applicable to the International Business degree.
-Since a single course may not fill more than one requirement, i.e. general education and INB major requirements, please select/schedule enough courses to fulfill all requirements.
+Please note that languages are also applicable to the International Business degree.
+Since a single course may not fill more than one requirement, i.e. General Education and INB major requirements, please select/schedule enough courses to fulfill all requirements.